 We think this is a super cool setup by Garden S:

 The rocks are heated by the sun & provide a good surface for the vines to climb on.
 The dragon fruits get nutrients from the air around, some neighboring plants & the soil.
 There's some good soil underneath them.
-Also if you have a balcony, try this style:
+Also if you have a balcony, try out this supporting style:

 This guy uses water jugs as containers for soil & feed: